-The program administrator/director may elect to suspend a child for up to two (2) days at any time the child is causing harm to himself/herself or others.
-No prior approval from First Steps 4K is needed.
-First Steps 4K State Director must be notified in writing that such action has been taken immediately upon suspension.
-Extended suspension (more than two (2) days and/or more than three (3) incidents of immediate suspension) requires prior permission from the First Steps 4K State Director.
+No state-funded students may be disenrolled without the express written permission of the 4K State Director.
+The Center Director or School Administrator may elect to suspend a child for up to two (2) days at any time the child is causing harm to himself/herself or others.
+No prior approval from First Steps 4K is needed, but the 4K State Director must be notified through the link, Exclusionary Report for FS4K 2024-2025, that such action has been taken immediately upon suspension.
+Extended suspension (more than two (2) days and/or more than three (3) incidents of immediate suspension) requires prior permission from the 4K State Director.
 Providers must submit the same information as they would for disenrollment.